Skip to main content

 Topoisomerases

 Topoisomerase can change the tension in supercoiled DNA.
 Think of how you untie a knot.
-It takes a lot of work sometimes, and if it's too hard, you cut through the impediment to unknot it.
-Topoisomerases work by making transient breaks in the DNA before unwinding and religation.
+It sometimes takes a lot of work, and if it's too hard, you cut through the impediment to unknot it.
+Topoisomerases work by inducing transient DNA strand breaks before unwinding and religation.
 There are two main types of topoisomerases, topo I and topo II.
 It's very hard to describe their activities with just words and static diagrams.
 Please view the video below to gain a great sense of what the enzymes do and how they differ.

 With this background, we can now explore each enzyme in more detail.
 They are both targets of cancer drugs, which makes them even more interesting.

 Topo I enzyme relaxes DNA by nicking one strand.
 The dsDNA then rotates around the non-nicked strand.
-It unwinds new DNA and allows the condensation of chromosomes.
+It unwinds new DNA and allows chromosomes to condense.
 When both DNA and RNA polymerase make new DNA and RNA strands, respectively, they increase the supercoiling of the nucleic acid.
 Topoisomerases relax them.
 They also play a role in regulating gene expression by affecting gene promoters, where RNA polymerase binds.
 Negative supercoiling enhances transcription, while positive supercoiling inhibits it.

 Figure \(\PageIndex{5}\) shows the topology of DNA and an overview of the mechanisms of Topo I and II.
 DNA topology and DNA topoisomerase mechanism